Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 Among the most important things when closing down your pool for winter is a pool cover.
-Whether you have an in-ground or above-ground pool, you will need a winter cover that can protect your pool from debris and other dirt from entering the pool and for general safety purposes.
+Whether you have an in-ground or above-ground pool, you will need a winter cover that can protect your pool from run-on water, debris and other dirt from entering the pool and for general safety purposes.

 This article will break down the different types of pool covers so you can figure out which is best for you.

 There are three types of winter pool covers that we will break down here.

 1. Solid Woven

 Solid woven is the most common type of winter pool cover you will find around.
 A solid woven winter cover has a coating on both sides, making it water tight, preventing both water and debris from entering the pool.

 A solid woven type of winter pool cover is considered the best in terms of pool maintenance, since it doesn't encourage pool algae growth.
 This is because UV light that eats up free chlorine is not allowed into the pool, hence preserving chlorine and keeping algae away from your pool.